 Edinburgh has more to offer than just about any other UK city outside of London.
 So whatever part of town you find yourself in, there’ll be a friendly team waiting to look after you at a Premier Inn hotel.

 If you’ve got the energy, Edinburgh’s got the goods.
 We’re talking castle, palace, zoo, parks, gardens and vaults, plus museums, galleries and theatres galore.
-Or perhaps it’s all about the shops?
+Or, is it all about the shops?
 Homage to the whisky?
 A festive visit to their traditional Christmas markets?
 Whatever your metaphoric tipple, you’ll find a host of things to do in Edinburgh.

 Edinburgh is the city that has a month-long celebration of theatre, comedy, dance, spoken word and music from around the world every year.